 In PCB design, a fiducial marker is a rounded shape of copper that acts as a reference point for pick and place assembly machines.
-Fiducial PCB markers help machines recognize the orientation of the PCB and its surface mount components with packages that have tiny pitches like Quad Flat Package (QFP), Ball Grid Arrays (BGAs) or Quad Flat No-Lead (QFN).
+Fiducial PCB markers help machines recognize the orientation of the PCB as it passes through SMT.
+Based on the PCB orientation and the prior orientation of components on reels, the machine can be programmed to rotate components by specific amounts to ensure accurate placement on their land patterns.

 There are two types of fiducial markers commonly found in printed circuit board designs: global fiducial markers and local fiducial markers.
 Global fiducial markers are a copper reference placed on the edge of the PCB that allows the machine to determine the orientation of the board with respect to the X-Y axis.
 A fiducial marker placement machine is also used to compensate for any skew when the PCB is clamped.

 Local fiducial markers are copper markers that are placed outside of the corner of a quad packaged surface mount component.
 It is used by assembly machines to precisely locate the footprint of a component and reduces errors in fiducial placement.
 This is especially important when you have fine pitched and large quad packaged components in your design.

 Always check with your manufacturer for fiducial marker requirements.

-As a result of advancements in manufacturing technology, local fiducial markers can be omitted under certain conditions.
-On smaller boards, modern assembly machines can place SMT components using only global fiducial points.
+As a result of advancements in manufacturing technology, local fiducial markers can be omitted under most conditions.
+On smaller boards, modern assembly machines can place SMD components using only global fiducial points.
 Fiducial markers may also be omitted for components that have a larger pitch.
-For example, surface mount components with pitches of 1.0 mm and above can be placed accurately by the latest machines.
+For example, surface mount components with pitches of 1.0 mm and above can be placed very accurately by the latest machines; smaller pitch components like BGAs can also be placed accurately, but the size of the package can motivate the use of local fiducials.